-Women who are pregnant or may become pregnant can take several steps to follow any medical advice on ways to have a healthy pregnancy and birth such as:
+Women who are pregnant or may become pregnant can take several steps to have a healthy pregnancy and birth including:

 - Stop smoking and avoid secondhand smoke

 - Do not use alcohol or illegal drugs

 - Visit your doctor for screening for infections and treatment

 - Get preconception health care and early prenatal health care and follow nutritional and other advice carefully